SitanHuang/ledg/README.md

 1. Make sure `node` is in your path.
 2. Download and extract the source code from [Releases](https://github.com/SitanHuang/ledg/releases) OR download from the [develop](https://github.com/SitanHuang/ledg/archive/refs/heads/develop.zip) branch
+   - Note: make install creates a symlink to bin/ledg, which is a js file with node shebang and it takes 70ms for node to parse the file; if you want faster load times, download a binary from the releases to reduce it all the way to 35ms
 3. `make && make install`
 4. Put `~/bin` in your path